evantobin/evantobin/README.md

 - **Kubernetes LMS** - Architected a learning management system for seamless developer onboarding
 - **Community Growth** - Set strategy and metrics for developer engagement and product adoption

-### 🎓 Previously at Epic
-Taught programming to 1,500+ people with a 9.5/10 instructor rating:
-- Built a C# to JavaScript transpilation API that saved 1,000+ hours of training time
-- Created a NodeJS debugging app with heuristic grading (cut grading time in half)

 ## Tech Stack

 **Cloud & Infrastructure**